What are the basic requirements to teach English in Korea?

 - Original contract (to be provided by your employer for visa processing at consulate)

-- Original passport that is valid for at least one yea
+- Original passport that is valid for at least one year

-For some positions, particularly those in public schools and universities, English teachers in Korea may be required to provide the following during the application and/or visa processes:
+For some positions, particularly those in public schools and universities, English teachers in Korea may be required to provide the following:

 - Proof of full-time teaching experience

-- Copy of TEFL certificate (at least 100 hours of class time, either online TEFL or in person TEFL classes)
+- Copy of TEFL certificate (at least 100 hours of class time, either Online TEFL Class or In-Person TEFL Classes)

 - Copy of teaching license or certificate